 One of my own personal critiques is that I’m wholly ignorant of how little time people have to cook each day.
 Given that I cook all day, every day as a job, I seem to easily forget that not everybody can spend all day making an intricate lasagne.
 I’m here today to begin rectifying this, with a FODMAP friendly pasta that is ready in 20 minutes.
 It’s gluten free, vegetarian and be customised to any season.
 Basically: it’s a lazy, easy pasta sauce.

+This gluten free, vegetarian dish is fast and delicious.
 Butter is browned until dark, speckled and fragrant.
 In go some capers, chilli and perhaps a little asafoetida.
 Next up: lots of lemon juice and a little pasta water.
 By the end of the pasta cooking time, you have a zingy, creamy, light yet flavourful pasta sauce.
 Finished with herbs, a handful of parmesan and the vegetables of your choice?
 Heaven.
 Easy, delicious, FODMAP friendly pasta heaven.

 - Vegan, FODMAP friendly lasagne

 - Homemade gluten free and low lactose spinach and ricotta ravioli with brown butter